GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

            Primary key fingerprint: E1AA EBB7 AC90 C1FE 80F0 1034 9D1B 7F53 4B43</span>
            </code></pre>

            The warning message is expected, and is not cause for alarm.
+See technical detail in [Verify and print protocol document](/docs/setup/verify/#document-verification), point 3 for explanation.
         4. Verify the fingerprints in the fingerprint file match the fingerprints of the downloaded Glacier files:
            ```